-I was approaching 40, I had 4 kids within 7 years, and I would wake up for 2 hours during the night 2-3 times each week.
+When I originally wrote this, I was approaching 40, I had 4 kids within 7 years, and I would wake up for 2 hours during the night 2-3 times each week.
 I was miserable.
 My stress was at a maximum.
-Working, trying to raise my kids, including nursing all of them for over a year, and getting interrupted sleep was making me anything but desirable to be around.
+Working, trying to raise my kids, including nursing all of them for over a year, and getting interrupted sleep, was making me anything but desirable to be around.
 My Vitamin D hit dangerously low levels, once being at 12.
 My doctor immediately put me on a prescription dose to get my numbers higher, after which she strongly suggested OTC Vitamin D for an ongoing basis.
 I obliged, but my sleep still wasn’t right.

 Supplements are an individual thing

 I now know that resources are available.
-Talk with a doctor, do supplementary (pardon the pun);) research and find out what are the best products for you.
-It may take some trial in error – as a matter of fact, I am currently seeing a doctor monthly to determine what my needs are as we keep me on the path to health.
-As we get closer to 9-12 months, that frequency will slow down – but since our bodies are always changing, our needs will likely, too.
-We check in each month and I adjust as needed.
+Talk with a doctor, do supplementary (pardon the pun) research, and find out what are the best products for you.
+It may take some trial in error—as a matter of fact, I now see a doctor who I also work with to determine what my needs are as we keep me on the path to health.
+I’ve done specific testing which has helped us determine exactly which supplements are best for me.

 Supplements that I now take daily